The age-old customer service (CS) question — to outsource or not to outsource?

 Outsourcing is the answer…

 All in all, outsourcing has a place in any customer service function.
 With outsourcing you can experience the responsive, flexible and cost-effective nature of customer service whilst still driving quality outcomes.
-While it is not a solution that fits all immediately and universally, the advantages attached to outsourcing your CS function are immutable.
+While it’s not a solution that fits all immediately and universally, the advantages attached to outsourcing your CS function are immutable.

 Odondo provides pay-as-you-use onshore customer service outsourcing that offers high quality, flexible customer service at a low cost.
 So if you’re looking to take advantage of an agile customer service model, whether it’s fully outsourced or a hybrid approach, you can book a no-obligation call here.